 Puts and calls are two types of options contracts or derivatives commonly used in the world of finance.
 These contracts give the owner the right, but not the obligation, to buy or sell an underlying asset, such as stocks and shares or currencies at a predetermined price within a specific time frame.

-A 'put' give you the right to sell a share at a pre-determined price, a 'call' gives you the right to buy them.
+A put gives you the right to sell at a pre-determined price, while a call gives you the right to buy at a pre-determined price.

-How much you pay for that right is referred to as the premium, and is deducted from your profit on the sell date.
+How much you pay for that right to protect against losses is referred to as the premium, and is deducted from your profit on the sell date.
 Investors typically buy a put on a share if they expect the price to fall, but do not want to take the risk of actually short-selling the shares.

 Where puts give you the right to sell at a pre-determined price, a call gives you the right (but not the obligation) to buy them.
 So you buy a call with a certain strike price if you expect the price of the underlying share to rise above the fixed strike price, effectively getting the shares at a discount.

 Call options are often used to speculate on the price of an asset increasing.
 If an investor believes that a stock is undervalued and will increase in value, they may buy a call option to potentially profit from the increase in price.

 The price of an options contract is determined by several factors, including the price of the underlying asset, the strike price, the time until expiration, and the volatility of the asset's price.
 Options contracts can be bought and sold on exchanges, just like stocks and other securities.